hariharan-gts/Anonymous-chat/README.md

 # Anonymous chat

-> This is a [Firebase](https://firebase.google.com/) chating app use firestore database and autheticate user by using there gmail.
+> This is a [Firebase](https://firebase.google.com/) chatting app use firestore database and autheticate user by using there gmail.
 > I use random bot profile picture for the users using [DiceBear](https://avatars.dicebear.com/)